Four games to make music terms stick

 The game is timed and afterwards, students can watch a video of their antics as the app records a video of every game.
 That's why you see the video below.

-Here's a collection of snippets from the various group lessons last week.
-It was a hit with ALL age levels.
+Here's a collection of snippets from past group lessons.
+It’s a hit with ALL age levels.

 Once you download the app on your mobile device or laptop, you can load my cards or anyone else's into your account or create your own.
 Quizlet is free with options to upgrade.
 I purchased a Teacher Premium Upgrade for $34.99/year.
 This package allows you to